Is Asbestosis the Same as Mesothelioma?

 What Causes Asbestosis?

 The only known cause of asbestosis is exposure to asbestos.
-Especially before the 1980s, asbestos was used heavily in insulation, tile flooring, roofing, piping, automobile clutch pads, construction materials, and fireproof fabrics.
+Before the 1980s, asbestos was used heavily in insulation, tile flooring, roofing, piping, automobile clutch pads, construction materials, and fireproof fabrics.
 Navy veterans, firefighters and first responders, industrial and construction workers, and other blue-collar occupations have a higher risk of exposure to asbestos.

 Like mesothelioma, asbestosis has a long latency period (time between initial exposure and the first sign of symptoms), often between 10 and 40 years.
 Early detection can greatly improve an asbestosis prognosis.
 Talk to your doctor if you have a work history around asbestos.
 Informing your doctors will allow them to look for early signs of asbestos-related disease during your regular checkups.